DRJTBC - Easton-Phillipsburg (Route 22) Toll Bridge Rehabilitation

 - Engineers estimate that a maximum of only 1,400 vehicles per hour will be able to cross the toll bridge in the peak direction once single-lane configurations are employed.
 This means that 800 vehicles will need to adjust their travel schedules, wait in traffic queues or go elsewhere to cross between Pennsylvania and New Jersey.

 Travel in the work zone will be further limited by narrow quarters - 10-foot-wide lanes in each direction on the toll bridge and mergers of traffic from highway access ramps in both directions on the bridge's Easton side.
-Motorists also will encounter single-lane travel well in advance of the toll bridge in both Phillipsburg (traffic shift will be 800 feet east of the toll plaza on Route 22 west) and Easton (taper for single lane to begin at milepost 336.4, which east of the 13th Street interchange and before Cemetery Curve).
+Motorists also will encounter single-lane travel well in advance of the toll bridge in both Phillipsburg (traffic shift will be 800 feet east of the toll plaza on Route 22 west) and Easton (taper for single lane to begin at milepost 336.4, which is east of the 13th Street interchange and before Cemetery Curve).

-Once fully put into place, the area of single-lane travel for 2013 will extend roughly one mile in the westbound direction (to slightly past Fourth Street in Easton) and two miles in the eastbound direction (lane shift ending in the area of the toll plaza in Phillipsburg).
+Once fully put into place, the area of single-lane travel will extend roughly one mile in the westbound direction (to slightly past Fourth Street in Easton) and two miles in the eastbound direction (lane shift ending in the area of the toll plaza in Phillipsburg).

 Why the project is needed